Charles Edward Jennings: Battle of Raismes and Retreat to Conde

-Kilmaine commanded Dampierre's advance-guard in the campaign against the allied powers after the failure of the Congress of Antwerp on 8 April 1793.
+Kilmaine commanded Dampierre's advance guard in the campaign against the allied powers after the failure of the Congress of Antwerp on 8 April 1793.
 Dispatches testified to Kilmaine's gallantry during the "murderous affairs of the 1st and 2nd May" in which, according to the official report, he had two chargers killed from under him as he managed to fight off a determined attack.
 Six days of incessant skirmishing followed.
 Kilmaine displayed extraordinary valour on 8 May during the Battle of Raismes, fought by Dampierre to deliver Condé-sur-l'Escaut.
 The French were defeated with heavy losses.
 Dampierre was slain, and Kilmaine was ordered to fight a rearguard action to cover the retreat.
 The infuriated and disorderly army fell back to the barrier town of Condé, which was at that time under the nominal lordship of the unfortunate Duke d'Enghien.

-François Joseph Drouot de Lamarche succeeded Dampierre and sent Kilmaine with his division to the Army of Ardennes.
+François Joseph Drouot de Lamarche succeeded Dampierre and sent Kilmaine with his division to the Armée des Ardennes.
 He remained there only a short time before being recalled to the main army, which he found in the most critical circumstances.

 The fall of de Dampierre and the arrest of Adam Philippe, Comte de Custine acted fatally on the Army of the North.
-It was now reduced to about thirty thousand rank and file soldiers.
+It was now reduced to about thirty thousand rank-and-file soldiers.
 These men remained in a disorderly state, without a proper chief, and without aim or object.
-The Army's maneuverings were committed to chance or directed by ignorance, for, with the exception of Kilmaine, its leaders were destitute of skill, experience, and energy.
+The Army's manoeuvrings were committed to chance or directed by ignorance, for, with the exception of Kilmaine, its leaders were destitute of skill, experience, and energy.
 Quitting the camp of Caesar, they returned to their fortified position at Famars, three miles distant from Valenciennes, the approach to which it covered.
 Here they were attacked on 23 May, driven back, and obliged to abandon the city to its own garrison under Jean Henri Becays Ferrand.